Felicity Colman: Education

+Career

-Colman was the Head of The Graduate Research School (2017-2019) at Kingston University, London, United Kingdom.
-Colman held a Professorial Chair in Media at Manchester School of Art, Manchester, United Kingdom. where she held various positions in art and media at the Manchester School of Art from 2009-2017.
+Colman was the head of The Graduate Research School (2017–2019) at Kingston University, London, United Kingdom.
+Colman held a Professorial Chair in Media at Manchester School of Art, Manchester, United Kingdom. where she held various positions in art and media at the Manchester School of Art from 2009 to 2017.
 Prior to this Colman held a number of positions at University of Melbourne, Melbourne, Australia.

-Colman is Honorary Professor at the School of Art, College of Design and Social Context RMIT, Melbourne, Australia (2019-2023).
+Colman is honorary professor at the School of Art, College of Design and Social Context RMIT, Melbourne, Australia (2019–2023).
 From 2020 Colman is Visiting Research Fellow, Global Centre for Humanities in Technology [GCTH], Kyung Hee University, South Korea.
-In 2005 Colman was Visiting Associate Professor in Screen Media, Screen Theory Department, The University of Waikato, New Zealand.
-In 2001, Colman was Smithsonian Research Scholar, at the National Gallery of Art Washington DC, USA.
+In 2005 Colman was visiting associate professor in Screen Media, Screen Theory Department, The University of Waikato, New Zealand.
+In 2001, Colman was Smithsonian Research Scholar, at the National Gallery of Art Washington DC, US.

 Colman's specialities include visual art, culture, and screen media forms, and creative philosophy.